2023 Best Religious Studies Bachelor's Degree Schools

 Full Religious Studies at Jewish Theological Seminary of America Report

-The excellent bachelor’s degree programs at Catholic University of America helped the school earn the #4 place on this year’s ranking of the best religious studies schools in the United States.
-CUA is a moderately-sized private not-for-profit school located in the city of Washington.
+The excellent bachelor’s degree programs at Boston College helped the school earn the #5 place on this year’s ranking of the best religious studies schools in the United States.
+Located in the small city of Chestnut Hill, Boston College is a private not-for-profit college with a fairly large student population.

-Full Religious Studies at Catholic University of America Report
+Full Religious Studies at Boston College Report

 Emory University did quite well in this year’s ranking of the best places for religious studies students to get a bachelor’s degree.
 It came in at #6 on the list.
-Emory is a large private not-for-profit school located in the city of Atlanta.
+Emory is a fairly large private not-for-profit school located in the city of Atlanta.

-Read full report on Religious Studies at Emory University
+Full Religious Studies at Emory University Report

-University of North Carolina at Chapel Hill landed the #7 spot in the 2023 rankings for the best bachelor’s degree religious studies programs.
+With a ranking of #7, University of North Carolina at Chapel Hill did quite well on this year’s best schools for religious studies students working on their bachelor’s degree.
 UNC Chapel Hill is a fairly large public school located in the small city of Chapel Hill.

 While working on their Bachelor's Degree, religion majors at UNC Chapel Hill accumulate an average of around $17,080 in student debt.